Cycling's best free and paid apps: There's a lot more than just Strava

 CycleGo

 If the weather or life juggling keeps you indoors, the CycleGo app is perfect for virtual training at home.
-No fancy hardware, connections or sensors required, just hop on an exercise bike and select the workout.
+CycleGo is an affordable option for following a training plan: no fancy hardware, connections or sensors required, just hop on an exercise bike and select the workout.

-Audio voice guidance motivates you - along with music adapted to the workout -, while on-screen information tells you what pedaling speed, resistance level, standing/ seated, jumps/ sprints.
+Audio voice guidance motivates you, along with music adapted to the workout, while on-screen information provides instructions as to pedalling speed, resistance level, when standing/seated or sprints is required.
 It's essentially a group cycling class at home.
-You don't even need to have phone service to use, so a great one for hotel gyms when you have to take what you can get.
+You don't need to have a phone or internet service to use it, so it's a great one for hotel gyms when you have to take what you can get.

 Personalised cycling plans are available if you upgrade and greater workout customisation is also offered.